- Join ADTSEA

 The selection from among nominees is made by the ADTSEA Executive Committee and is announced at the annual conference banquet.

 To better assure that deserving individuals are given consideration, ADTSEA members are encouraged to submit names of persons they feel made substantial contributions to the field.
 Each submission must be accompanied by a summary of the candidate’s professional background and contributions to traffic safety education.
-Following is a list of criteria for determining eligibility.
+Following is a list of criteria for considering candidates.

 Made a significant contribution to traffic safety education on the national and/or international level.